fr3nch13/cakephp-pta/README.md

 The major versions are locked to the major versions of CakePHP.
 - PTA 1.x is locked to CakePHP ^3.8
-- PTA 2.x is locked to CakePHP ^4.0
+- PTA 2.x is locked to CakePHP ^4.0 and requires php 7.3 or higher.